Nardio Kickstarter Support

 How do you feel about the recent popularity and proliferation of schools for game development?

-What are some of the most challenging parts of making Soul Saga?
+What is the most challenging part of making Combat Cats?

 How do you feel about the digital distribution stores such as Steam and iOS App Store?

 I love digital distribution, without it indie guys would never have a chance.
 (Although I wish steam would start a mobile gaming section of Greenlight.)